15joeybloom/TBD/README.md

 3. ProjectPlan on Node 2
 4. AggregatePlan on Node 3

-Once we had aggregation up and running, we decided to experiment a bit with expanding aggregation options beyond the SQL standard.
-After some fiddling, we settled on a range(fieldname) function that would determine the difference between the maximum and minimum values in a column.

 #### Phase 2 - Group By

 Our next goal was to be able to aggregate data with groups.
 A query that we could evaluate during this phase might have looked like: